gautambaghel/demo-guide/docs/blackduck-for-openshift.md

 ![OpenShift Dev view](images/openshift-yaml.png)

-5. You might not be able to see the scan due to workshop blackduck restrictions, if you want to see the scan results in Black Duck please contact your lab instructor and they can give you access in BD for your specific project.
+5. You might not be able to see the scan due to workshop blackduck restrictions, if you want to see the scan results in Black Duck please contact your lab instructor and they can give you access to Black Duck for your specific project.